mrkkrp/markkarpov.com/megaparsec/megaparsec.md

 ## Debugging parsers

-However, you may find that there is some funny stuff going on:
+However, you may find that there is a problem:

 ```
 λ> parseTest (pUri <* eof) "https://mark:@example.com"